PostgreSQL CDC using Kafka and Debezium

 This allows you to replicate tables with REPLICA IDENTITY DEFAULT, INDEX, or FULL.

-Create a materialized view
+D. Create a view on the source

-CREATE MATERIALIZED VIEW cnt_table1 AS
+CREATE VIEW cnt_table1 AS

 SELECT field1,